Herbal Tea for Men--How to Make Manly Man Herbal Tea for Reproductive Support & Health

 A note about the "parts" method:

 This is the way traditional herbalists measure out their herbs.
-Basically, a part can be any measure.
-In the case of this tea blend, for example, I simply used a scoop from some collagen powder I had.
+Basically, a part can be any measure you want!
+So if you want a small amount of blended tea, use a small “part” like a teaspoon.
+In the case of this tea blend, for example, I simply used a scoop from some collagen powder I had, which yielded about a quart of tea!

 If you would like to know how I infuse my herbal teas, check out this article!